Kipp Hamilton: Personal life

-In 1958, Hamilton dated and later became engaged to film mogul Adolph Zukor's son Eugene (also known as Adolph Zukor III), an executive at Paramount Pictures.
+In 1958, Hamilton dated and later became engaged to film mogul Adolph Zukor's grandson Adolph Zukor II, a worker in the publicity and foreign departments at Paramount Pictures.
 Hamilton called off the engagement in March 1959 while she was filming The Unforgiven in Durango, Mexico.

 In February 1962, Hamilton married director Dave Geisel, whom she had met on the set of The Garry Moore Show, which her brother Joe produced.
 They had a daughter, Marie, in 1963 and separated the following year.
 They were divorced in June 1965.
 Geisel died in 1969.

 Later years and death

 After retiring from acting, Hamilton married Beverly Hills lawyer Donald Thorman Rosenfeld in February 1968.
 They had a daughter, Dana, in October 1968.
 She continued to act in regional theater until her death from breast cancer on January 29, 1981, aged 46.
 She is buried in Holy Cross Cemetery in Culver City, California.
 In July 2022, Kipp was profiled in Classic Images, in which her daughters and co-stars discussed her onscreen career.